ai-dev-2024/Rambler-Bangla/ledger/v28-provenance.md

    word in the chain (ami/ta/ki/na/se/je; "to" and "er" excluded as common in plain English prose).
 A lone strong word still converts only with zero English-set words in the whole utterance.
-"Se office jabe na." still converts; "to the bazar" and "Rahim Karim joined the call." don't.
+"Se office jabe na." still converts; "to the bazar" and "Rahim Uddin joined the call." don't.
 2. Zone-split English->Bangla cut threshold raised from 2 to 3 consecutive
    Bangla-run words (the genuine-switch adversarial case has 3; still splits).